-Provided that you file everything correctly and your case does not encounter serious problems, your spouse may receive his or her green-card as soon as in four (4) to six (6) months.
+Provided that you file everything correctly and your case does not encounter problems, your spouse may receive his or her green-card as soon as in four (4) to six (6) months.
 If the process lasts longer, the foreign spouse may be able to work in the United States and travel outside the United States while his or her immigration process is pending.
 Currently, adjustment of status provides a faster immigration process compared to consular processing.
 In addition, adjustment of status applicant does not have to obtain police clearance records from abroad, as applicants for consular processing do.
 However, in order to be eligible for adjustment of status an applicant must be physically present in the United States, which could present a difficulty for some couples.
-For more information, please see our website and the sections below.

 If your spouse leaves the United States BEFORE you file for his or her immigration, he or she will not be able to adjust his or her status to permanent resident at the same time when you file your I-130 petition.
 Instead, he or she will need to wait, while living abroad, until your petition is approved, and then undergo consular processing and receive an immigrant visa at the United States Embassy or Consulate in his or her country.
+This can cause lengthy separations.
+As of January 17, 2017, the entire process of Consular Processing takes approximately 8-12 months.
 Please see next section, Immigration for Spouse Who Is Abroad, for more information.

 If your spouse leaves the United States while his or her adjustment of status is pending, without first securing advance parole travel permission, his or her adjustment application will be considered abandoned (unless he or she is an H or L visa holder and maintains H or L status).
 In addition, foreign spouse who leaves the United States while his or her adjustment of status application is pending, may trigger 3- or 10-year bar, which prohibits him or her from entering the United States for 3 to 10 years, if he or she had accrued more than 180 days (approximately 6 months) of unlawful presence in the United States.
 While advance parole also does not guarantee that such immigrants will be able to enter the United States after an absence, recent legal precedent has been in favor of advance parole holders with pending adjustment of status applications.